 The nurse practitioner/doctor will probably need to look at your child's bottom.
-The genital and rectal areas may be viewed with a special lighted magnifying glass.
-This is called a colposcope.
+The genital and rectal areas may be viewed with a special lighted magnifyimaging software.
 It helps the provider see clearly.
 It does NOT touch or go inside the child.
 The exam is done very gently.
 It will not hurt your child.